 A lumbar microdiscectomy may be performed for patients who have a herniated disc in their spine.
 When the disc presses on the nerve there is often pain that travels through the buttock and down a leg to the ankle or the foot.
 There may also be weakness in certain muscles in one or both legs, pain in the front of the thigh and severe deep muscle pain spasms.

-Following general anesthesia, a cut, approximately one inch long is made in the skin.
-The muscle is moved to expose the shielding bone of the spine, called the lamina.
+Following general or spinal anesthesia, a cut, approximately one inch long is made in the skin.
+The muscle is moved often using a series of metal tubes so as to spare the muscle in order to expose the shielding bone of the spine, called the lamina.
 Removing this small part of the lamina does not affect the strength of the back.
 A small part of this lamina is removed to reveal the nerves.
 Then, through a microscope, the nerve is moved aside and the part of the disc that presses on the nerve is removed.
 Most commonly, the disc fragment is already loose and no “cutting” of the disc is necessary.
 Additional degenerated disc material is also removed.
 The wound is then closed with absorbable sutures that dissolve in 4-6 weeks.

 Finally a glue is applied to the surface of the skin which will waterproof the incision.
 There are no stitches on the surface to remove and the glue allows the patient to take a shower within several hours of the surgery.
 Most patients leave the hospital or surgery center within 4 hours.